simplex-chat/simplex-chat/README.md

 **Unlike any other messaging platform, SimpleX, has no identifiers assigned to the users** - we do not use phone numbers (like Signal or WhatsApp), email addresses, usernames (like Telegram), public keys or even random numbers (like all other messengers) to identify our users - in fact, we do not even know how many users we have.

 To deliver messages instead of user identifiers used by other platforms SimpleX uses the addresses of ephemeral message queues.
 Using SimpleX is like having several different email addresses or phone numbers to communicate with each (!) contact you have, never using the same address for more than one contact, but without the hassle of managing all these addresses.

 This approach protects the privacy of who are you communicating with, hiding it from SimpleX platform servers and any observers.
 You can further improve your privacy by configuring your network access to connect SimpleX servers via some overlay transport network, e.g. Tor.

 ### Protection against spam or abuse

 As you would have no identifier on SimpleX platform, you cannot be contacted unless you share a one-time invitation link or an optional temporary user address.
-Even with the user address, while it makes it possible to send spam contact requests, you can change it or completely delete it without losing any of your connections.
+Even with the optinal user addresses, while they make it possible to send spam contact requests, you can change or completely delete it without losing any of your connections.

 ### Complete ownership and control of your data